Blake Taylor

 The business broker fee structure can vary depending on the broker.
 Some disclose business broker fees within the initial steps of the selling process.
 However, that doesn’t mean you owe those fees immediately — many brokers use this as an opportunity to inform you before the process.

 Whoever you work with will often take a percentage as a business broker commission.
-Typically, you will negotiate this price before listing your business for sale and pay it after closing.
-Here are some other fees brokers may charge:
+You will have this percentage stated in a listing agreement before listing your business for sale and will pay it after closing.
+Some brokers will charge a fee before they sell your business.
+Here are some of the fees that these brokers may charge as well as other fees you may pay to sell a company:

 A retainer fee is a payment made to a business broker to secure their services and cover initial costs.
 It can either be an upfront charge or a monthly payment, and it’s typically deducted from the success fee upon completion of a sale.